99-metrics/ga-realtime-alerting/README.md

 Refresh the browser - This generates the App menus

+You can either edit the example Alert provided in the sheet or

 Go to **GA Realtime > Create Configuration Sheet** in the menu

-The first time you run the script you will be prompted to grant some permissions (text depends on what you named your script).
+The first time you run the script (by creating new alerts or config sheet or checking your alerts) you will be prompted to grant some permissions (text depends on what you named your script).

 <img src="https://lh3.googleusercontent.com/84NuhfAUvBNTUu_BX1bJgo9OsIBHnwhp30wPMxkTNVCkFM6BEu43FGVrE3KexQRPxS90lG3xxvYCEqjm3eELCMBg0XcwZg3J6e8Jz7hvP5bhZiD01AxlC53N_w80EmlorEjokLI3" width="332">